X3D Scene Authoring Hints

 Teem: nrrd (Nearly Raw Raster Data)

-is a software library and file format designed to support scientific visualization and image processing involving N-dimensional raster data.
+is a file format and software library designed to support scientific visualization and image processing involving N-dimensional raster data.

 is a free volume segmentation and processing tool that combines a flexible manual segmentation interface with powerful higher-dimensional image processing and segmentation algorithms from the Insight Toolkit